 The other rule that has a major impact on your eligibility is the ‘bring forward rule’, which allows you to contribute up to $330,000 to your, or your partner’s, super, assuming they meet the relevant rules.
 There’s a lot to understand here, so speaking with a supportive financial adviser is key to good decision-making.

 Evie is 57 and Dave is 67.
 Evie wants to keep working.
 Dave decides to apply for the Age Pension.
 With $1.1 million in assets, and combined income of $56,000, he does not qualify due to the assets test.
 Dave makes a lump sum contribution of $220,000 to Evie’s accumulation account.
 He could have contributed as much as $330,000 under the bring-forward provision, but $220,000 was enough to qualify for a part Age Pension as their joint assessable assets (which excludes Evie’s super) have moved to below the threshold for homeowners.
 In addition to a small Age Pension, Dave also receives some Age Pension supplements and the Pensioner Concession Card.

 2. Do you have a mortgage in retirement?

-With low interest rates, many retirees may have felt very comfortable carrying a mortgage into retirement.
-The monthly repayments are as low as they’ve been for decades – although they are on the rise – and it means that keeping a higher amount in super or cash deposits ensures ready access for discretionary spending.
+With record low interest rates, many retirees may have felt very comfortable carrying a mortgage into retirement.
+The monthly repayments are as low as they’ve been for decades – although they are on the rise after the Reserve Bank decision in early May – and it means that keeping a higher amount in super or cash deposits ensures ready access for discretionary spending.
 But this strategy ignores a key plank of Age Pension eligibility.
 As you know, your primary residence is not assessable for the Age Pension.
 This is the case if the house is encumbered with a mortgage or not.